derekvance21/clj-bball/NOTES.md

 - [ ] individual stats
 - [ ] the players map should have players in a set, to not allow duplicates
 - [ ] svg for the whole court, but then mask parts
+- [ ] refactor app-db type query operations into db.cljs, and potentially move the datascript db logic into a new file

+- [X] Fix bug where, after setting a rebound on a missed ft, made free throws is set to = attempted free throws, and thus no rebound should be possible.
+Maybe using a rebound interceptor, or something
 - [X] Refactor rebound from :shot/rebounder to :rebound/player and :rebound/off?
 - [X] Support logging team rebounds
     - could just have a rebound/team? boolean